 In this interactive sound sculpture, a soft and intimate part of the body, the tongue, is cast out of bronze.
 Viewers are invited to touch the tongues.
 The ability of the body to hold a slight charge triggers the sound of a vowel in English or Spanish to be spoken.
 As each vowel floats between the two languages, it's their phonetic similarities and differences that are highlighted.

 Vowel sounds are the first our mouths learn as we come into language.
-As several are touched in a row, they begin to take on qualities of musical notes – making a connection between language and sound.
+As several are touched in a row, their sonic qualities are emphasized.

 (Video coming soon)

 letter tiles, table, felt, projector, MaxMSP, web camera, lamp 2016

 What might it mean for a group of people to shape a text together?

 A table as a democratic platform for viewers to build words with tactile letter tiles.
 Once a word is assembled and placed on a slither of green felt, the participant pushes a button that will capture it with a photo and enter it into a database.
 Words are then pulled at random and placed into a text that is projected on an adjacent wall.